 for tips about recording your videos.

-Video recording must be made with one fixed camera angle/location, focused such that the performer is visible at all times.
+Video recording must be focused such that the performer is visible at all times.

-Videos must contain all repertoire listed on the original application.
+Videos must contain all repertoire listed on the original registration.

 Entrants must submit a separate recording and link for every individual movement and piece that is submitted.
 For example, if the entrant is submitting a 3-movement Beethoven sonata, a Chopin etude, and Debussy Ballade, the student will have 5 separate recordings, each with a unique URL.
 However, Preludes & Fugues are considered as a single piece.
 The file size limit is 4GB.
 No editing is allowed.
 Each selection must be labeled with the title and composer.
 For individual movements of a larger work, label with the title, Roman numeral of movement and composer.
 See Example: Sonata in F Minor, Op.
 2, No. 1, I., Beethoven.